Beyblade: Game and rules

 In the event of a draw (which results if both Beyblades either exit the ring simultaneously, stop spinning simultaneously, or burst at the same time), no points are awarded to either player.
-The stadium's pockets and entrance are sometimes referred to as an "extended play area" as opposed to a "primary play area" since if a Beyblade gets into one of the pockets but is able to escape, it will not count as a knockout.
-For the stadium's entrance, if a Beyblade flies there, gets caught there and goes around the stadium but doesn't fall out of the stadium, it will also not be counted as a knockout.
+The stadium's pockets and entrance are sometimes referred to as an "extended play area" as opposed to a "primary play area" since if a Beyblade gets into one of the pockets but is able to escape (known as rebounding), it will not count as a knockout.
+For the stadium's entrance, if a Beyblade flies there, gets caught there and goes around the stadium but does not fall out of the stadium, it will also not be counted as a knockout.

 Types of Beyblades

 There are four main types of Beyblades: the Attack, Defense, Stamina, and Balance types.
 The first three of those types have intransitive effectiveness, with Defense generally intended to be effective against Attack, Attack against Stamina, and Stamina against Defense.
 However, due to the high variability of custom configurations, and individual skill of the players, this is not a hard rule.